4 DIY Planter Box Plans

 With three tiers attached to one another by the legs, the cute charm of this planter box makes it perfect as a decoration for a front porch.
 The planter box plans are beginner-friendly, uses inexpensive tools, and the process itself shouldn’t take too much time.
 It makes for a great small garden if you want to plant flowers or even herbs.

 This cedar garden box is simple yet elegant, adding appeal to a yard, porch, or patio situation.
 It has a surface area of three square feet, making it incredibly versatile.
 You could use it as a flower or herb garden box, or add a few more and create an entire vegetable garden.
-The plans for this garden box boast its simplicity and inexpensive materials, making it a great choice for beginners or those with a strict budget.
+The garden box plans boast its simplicity and inexpensive materials, making it a great choice for beginners or those with a strict budget.